rook/rook/Documentation/direct-tools.md

 ### Unmount the Filesystem

-To unmount the shared filesystem from the toolbox pod:
+To unmount the shared filesystem from the Direct Mount Pod:

 ```console
 umount /tmp/registry